Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> [1] 55.2 59.1 66.9
 ```

-On the end of the statistical modelling process, we can merge the predictions by using the CV R-square estimates:
+At the end of the statistical modelling process, we can merge the predictions by using the CV R-square estimates:

 ```r